 Look, long-haul international flying is not like domestic flying, both in terms of duration, and in terms of competition.
 People need to eat, and with carry-on limits, we can’t all bring along a movable feast.

 But beyond that, United needs to remember that not every airline is racing toward the bottom like they are.
 If anything, there are some quality airlines out there — outside the U.S., mostly — which actually know a little something about customer service.
 If United were to implement this sort of pricing, I would encourage everyone to pursue alternate carriers.
 You could even stick within the Star Alliance — Lufthansa, ANA, Asiana, Singapore, to name a few… — if you need to keep status or earn miles.

 As I’ve said again and again, this a-la-carte pricing model is going out of control, and is making it harder and harder to make price comparisons.
 Paying for food only adds another layer to the onion.

-Take United’s poll (Update: now closed), and let them know how you feel.
+Take United’s poll, and let them know how you feel.
 Your opinion may not stop this from happening: The phrasing suggests that it’s coming, and it’s only a matter of which items, and at which price.